jeff-v-h/Recaura/README.md

 ### Installation

 The TypeScript api models are automatically generated/updated every time the back-end successfully builds.
-This file (Dawn.ClientApp/src/api/generated.ts) is committed to source control but should it not be up-to-date, it may be necessary to build the backend first.
+This file (Recaura.ClientApp/src/api/generated.ts) is committed to source control but should it not be up-to-date, it may be necessary to build the backend first.

 #### Back-end

 1. Open solution in Visual Studio
-2. Target Dawn.Web as starting project and run on IIS Express.
+2. Target Recaura.Web as starting project and run on IIS Express.

 #### Front-end

-1. Navigate to Dawn.ClientApp and install project dependencies `npm install`
+1. Navigate to Recaura.ClientApp and install project dependencies `npm install`
 2. Build and run the app with `npm start`
 3. Open up a browser and visit "localhost:3000"